mjordan/islandora_workbench_docs/docs/workflows.md

 ![Distributed batch ingest](images/workflow_distributed_batch_loading.png)

 In this workflow, the person creating the nodes and the person updating them later need not be the same.
-In both cases, Workbench can create an [output CSV](/islandora_workbench_docs/output_csv/) that can be used in the second half of the workflow.
+In both the `nodes_only` and stub node cases, Workbench can create an [output CSV](/islandora_workbench_docs/output_csv/) that can be used in the second half of the workflow.

 ## Migrations